BhatnagarKshitij/Instagram-Bot/README.md

 It will then like, follow, comment and move to the next picture, in a 200 iterations loop (number can be adjusted) Saves a list with all the users you followed using the bot

+#NOTE:
+According to Instagram, you can only like 60 photos in an hour.
+You can also leave 60 comments on photos or videos.
+You can have 60 relationships per hour – so that’s a total of follow and unfollow actions combined.

 ### Installation

 Instagram Post Downloader requires [Chrome WebDriver](https://chromedriver.chromium.org/)  to run.